globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 - *Flexibility*: The requirements can be easily created during or after other forms of requirements definition, e.g., you can start with some user stories and work back into the full requirements framework.

 - *Traceability*: BDD Acceptance Tests are organized by use case so traceability is automatic.
 Design documents can be naturally organized by how each use case is supported so traceability is automatic.
 The traceability documents can be easily generated, see Automation.

+- *Price*: No tools beyond what the team is already using or is available as open source is needed.
+Everything stored as text makes for great portability to different approaches or tools if and as needed in the future.

 # Appendix